Moishe/Moishe.github.io/_drafts/interviewing-and-impostor-syndrome.md

 cover: trees.jpg
 ---

 As I've [mentioned before](/2015/12/16/lowering-the-bar/), my co-worker Tim & I teach an interview training class at Etsy.
-The 2nd most important thing we teach[^1] is the concept of "mapping the potato" -- discovering the boundary between what a candidate knows and doesn't know, along many many different vectors.
+The 2nd most important thing we teach[^footnote] is the concept of "mapping the potato" -- discovering the boundary between what a candidate knows and doesn't know, along many many different vectors.

 The idea of mapping a candidate's knowledge is completely dependent upon reaching a moment when the candidate says -- or implies -- "I don't know."
 Getting to that state is the only way you can discover those boundaries.